 On the night of Christ’s birth, people from far and near gather in the sanctuary as the Gospel story is told through sermon and song.
 We share communion and close the service with candlelight.

 Ash Wednesday Worship – 7:00 PM, First Wednesday in Lent

-This meaningful and moving service guides us into the season of Lent.
+This meaningful and moving service guides us into the season of Lent (the forty days before Easter not including Sundays).
 As a reminder that we are God’s own, we are marked with a sign of the cross on our foreheads.